 - In the case of the Windows operating system, the screen appears to set our Product Key (activation key), the version of Windows that we will install and already set the Windows username and password.
 This is required to have VMWare already install the operating system automatically without the need for human intervention.

-- Now we will define the name of our Virtual machine and where it will be saved to the hard drive.
+- Now we will define the name of our Virtual machine and where it will be saved on the HD.

 - We set the maximum size of the virtual machine hard drive.
 If you need to increase it in the future, we can do it from the VM configuration screen, and then we have to run some partitioning tool inside the VM operating system, like Paragon Partition Manager.
 Here we also define whether the physical VM files on your computer (vmdk extension) will be written to one file, or split into multiple files.
 Creating a single file (option I use) makes using the VM faster and reduces the risk of corrupting your virtual machine, but if you need to copy to another location, this will take more time.

-- Here we can confirm the installation and selected settings for our VM.
-If you want to change your VM hardware, just click the "Customize Hardware…" button, which I will now demonstrate (this is optional.
-If you don't want to change anything, just click the "Finish" button).
+- Here we can confirm the installation and settings selected for our VM.
+If you want to change your VM's hardware, just click on the "Customize Hardware ..." button, which I will demonstrate now (this is optional.
+If you don't want to change anything, just click on the "Finish" button).